Ahmet Unver, L’Officiel Turkey

 Gustav Klimt’s “The Kiss”

 Dreaded dreams of "the ex" are some of the most disturbing dreams.
 Just when you thought you were over it, the one you once hoped was your dream lover is now stalking you like a zombie in your dreams.
 By day you’ve been moving on but, by night, an under-the-covers part of you is re-hashing any unfinished business with your ex.
 Persistent “Ex” dreams can sometimes stir you to wonder if you should rekindle the flame.
-But chances are something in your life now is simply reminding you of that prior relationship in service of a better chapter next time for life’s Little Book of Love.
+But chances are something in your life now is simply reminding you of that prior relationship in service of a better chapter next time for Life’s Little Book of Love.

 Frida Kahlo’s “The Dream”